enweg/BayesFluxR/README.md

 **Goals and Introduction**

-BayesFluxR is a R interface to BFlux.jl which itself extends the famous Flux.jl machine learning library in Julia.
-BFlux is meant to make research and testing of Bayesian Neural Networks easy.
+BayesFluxR is a R interface to BayesFlux.jl which itself extends the famous Flux.jl machine learning library in Julia.
+BayesFlux is meant to make research and testing of Bayesian Neural Networks easy.
 It is not meant for production, but rather for explorations.
 Currently only regression problems are being kept in mind during the development, since those are the problems I am working on.
-Extending things to classification problems should be rather straight forward though, since BFlux allows custom implementation of likelihoods and priors (at least in the Julia version).
+Extending things to classification problems should be rather straight forward though, since BayesFlux allows custom implementation of likelihoods and priors (at least in the Julia version).
 In the R version presented here, this is currently not possible.

 ## Basics

-BayesFluxR and BFlux are based on Flux.jl and thus take over a lot of Flux’s syntax.
+BayesFluxR and BayesFlux are based on Flux.jl and thus take over a lot of Flux’s syntax.
 Before we demonstrate this, we first need to install and load BayesFluxR.
-Installation is currently only possible from Github:
+Installation is currently only possible from
+Github:

 ``` r
 # devtools::install_github("enweg/BayesFluxR")
 ```

-BayesFluxR depends on BFlux.jl which is a library written in Julia.
+BayesFluxR depends on BayesFlux.jl which is a library written in Julia.
 Hence, to run BayesFluxR, we need a way to access Julia.
 This is provided by the JuliaCall library.
 So we also need to install that library.

 We are now ready to start exploring BayesFluxR.
 We first need to load the package and run the setup.
-This will install Julia if you do not yet have it and will install all the Julia dependencies, including BFlux.jl.
+This will install Julia if you do not yet have it and will install all the Julia dependencies, including BayesFlux.jl.
 If you already do have Julia installed, then the script will pick the Julia verion on your computer.
 If you, like me, have multiple versions installed, then you can define the version you want to use by setting the `JULIA_HOME` variable to the path of the Julia version you want to use.

 Running these lines for the first time can take a while, since it will possibly have to install Julia and all dependencies.
 After this, if you